 Propulsion System

-Team Kanaloa’s utilized four 55lb thrusters in a holonomic drive configuration at the 2016 RobotX Challenge.
+Team Kanaloa utilized four 55lb thrusters in a holonomic drive configuration at the 2016 RobotX Challenge.
 Holonomic drive provides the WAM-V with three degrees of motion and precise maneuverability.
 However, the disadvantage of the holonomic configuration lied in the fixed positional angles of the thrusters.
 This was inefficient for fully moving forward or backwards compared to a normal drive train.
 Another issue became apparent when the ocean currents at a sea state level of 2 was able to easily push the WAM-V around during systems testing at Sand Island.
 Two solution strategies were developed to mitigate the problems: increasing the power of the propulsion system and developing articulating thruster mounts.

 This year, Team Kanaloa decided to double the thruster force to 110lbs, mitigating the problem of not being able to hold position in certain orientation.
 However, to mitigate the efficiency disadvantage of the holonomic drive configuration, articulating thruster mounts were developed, providing the WAM-V the capability to mechanically change the propulsion system from a holonomic configuration to a normal drivetrain.
 The capability to switch from holonomic to normal provides the WAM-V with benefits of both drive configurations.
 Assuming the boat is moving at 3 knots and force is applied on the motor shrouds, computational fluid dynamics (CFD) was used and resulted in a max moment of 65 Newton-meters.
 Therefore, articulating thruster mounts were designed to utilize a worm gear, stepper motor with a torque of 12 Newton-meter, and a 1 to 5 gear reduction to combat the CFD max moment as shown in Figure 3.